BENEFITS LEARNING OUTSIDE

 As well as supporting the environment, different outdoor learning experiences offer opportunities for learning skills in areas such as communication, problem solving, information technology, working with others and thinking skills.
 Learning in the outdoors can make significant contributions to literacy, numeracy, health and wellbeing.

-Outdoor activities such as mountain biking, kayaking, fishing, horticulture, land management, expeditions and the Duke of Edinburgh Award are part of the outdoor curriculum.
-We offer Forest School to our middle school pupils to aid their learning and to support their social, emotional and mental health needs.
+Outdoor activities such as mountain biking, kayaking, fishing, horticulture, animal husbandry, land management, expeditions and Duke of Edinburgh Award are part of the outdoor curriculum.
+The school has four paddocks for sheep, pigs, chickens and a Shetland pony.
+We also offer Forest School to pupils from Year 5 to Year 9.
+Spending time outside not only aids pupil’s learning but also supports their social, emotional and mental health needs.